-Grindstone Nature Area Loop is a 1.7 mile moderately trafficked loop trail located near Columbia, MO that features a river and is good for all skill levels.
+Grindstone Nature Area Loop is a 1.7 mile moderately trafficked loop trail located near Columbia, Missouri that features a river and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Columbia, Mo., Intersection of Stadium Drive and old 63 Hwy, turn west, trail head on left 1/2mile